 Independent Practice — Berlin

 Continued painting from private studios across Berlin.
-Developed the layered technique of acrylic and collage that defines the work today — building surfaces where silence and expression meet.
+Developed the layered technique of acrylic, washi tape, and clear plastic that defines the work today — building surfaces where silence and expression meet.

 2025